Perimenopause and IBS: 2 Common Causes and Solutions

 6. Maintain a Food Diary

 A food diary will help to understand the foods that elevate your symptoms and the ones that provide relief.
 Once you have all of it written down, it will help you choose your diet well.
-In this way, you can stay away from foods that worsen your symptoms.
+This way, you can avoid foods that worsen your symptoms.

 7. Exercise More

 When you exercise well, your overall health gets boosted.
 Walking is one of the best exercises for all ailments, from heart disease to digestive disorders.
-When you walk at least 20-30 minutes at least three to five times each week, it helps stimulate the intestinal tract, accounting for better digestion.
+Walking at least 20-30 minutes at least three to five times each week helps stimulate the intestinal tract, accounting for better digestion.
+Cardio exercises like running, jogging, swimming, etc., improve IBS and boost your overall health.

 To exercise the abdominal muscles, crunches, situps, and pelvic floor would be preferable options.
 However, if you have pain or abdominal cramping, speak to the doctor before opting for these exercises.